ViTaPEs: Visuotactile Position Encodings for Cross-Modal Alignment in Multimodal Transformers: Training Inference Details

 \subsection{Inference Throughput and Complexity}

-\emph{ViTaPEs} processes a fused visual–tactile input in 10 ms on an RTX 4090—equivalent to 100 pairs/s throughput.
-The transformer’s runtime complexity is \(O(N^2d)\), where \(N\) sums visual $N_{\text{visual}}$ and tactile $N_{\text{tactile}}$ tokens and \(d\) is the embedding dimension.
+\emph{ViTaPEs} processes a fused visual-tactile input in 10 ms on an RTX 4090, equivalent to 100 pairs/s throughput.
+The transformer’s runtime complexity is \(O((C+N)^2 D)\), where \(C\in\{0,1\}\) indicates an optional CLS token, \(N=N_v+N_t\) is the number of patch tokens, and \(D\) is the embedding dimension.